Why purge images?

 Because `?` is an operator in the pattern, the `?` must be escaped using the `\` operator:

 To purge everything, recursively:

-Warning: Invalidating your entire cache is not advisable.
-Purging everything all at once may result in temporary performance degradation.
+Warning!: Invalidating your entire cache is not advisable.
+Purging everything all at once may result in performance degradation temporarily as images are being re-cached.
 To avoid this, only purge subsections at a time.

 To purge images from two different locations but with the same name

 For the image "12345.jpg", present in two locations,

 To purge images with the same name but different file types

 Given two files with the same name, but different formats, such as